-- B.3.3.1 The following elements will need to be covered at initial assessment: - Full review of the implementation of the management system; i - Head office assessment; ii - Assessment of all fixed office locations where key activities take place; iii - Witnessed assessments for different standards, scopes and types of certification. iv - B.3.3.2 UKAS will collect objective evidence to assist in the determination of competence which will specifically include: - conformity with the certification body's own documented system and procedures; i - conformity to the requirements of the applicable standards and any other requirement of ii  UKAS, EA, and IAF or the sector scheme as appropriate. - B.3.3.3 The assessment of the competence of the certification body's auditors or audit team shall include the following: - i preparedness for the evaluation; - audit technique and conformity with the procedures and guidance on auditing; ii - iii knowledge of the certification requirements; - knowledge of and adherence to the certification body's own documented system and iv procedures; - knowledge of the industry being audited. v - B.3.3.4 After grant of accreditation UKAS will produce a 4-year assessment programme detailing the intended assessment activities (head office, fixed office location(s) and witnessed assessments) to be covered during each year of the accreditation cycle (note: the witness w: www.ukas.com | t: +44(0)1784 429000 | e: info@ukas.com © United Kingdom Accreditation Service.
-UKAS copyright exists on all UKAS publications.
-GEN 1 Edition 4 assessment coverage may be a 5-year cycle for management system certification as detailed in IAF MD 17).
+- B.3.3.1 The following elements will need to be covered at initial assessment: - i Full review of the implementation of the management system - ii Head office assessment - iii Assessment of all fixed office locations where key activities take place - Witnessed assessments for different standards, scopes and types of certification - B.3.3.2 UKAS will collect objective evidence to assist in the determination of competence which will specifically include: - i conformity with the certification body's own documented system and procedures - ii conformity to the requirements of the applicable standards and any other requirement of UKAS, EA, and IAF or the sector scheme as appropriate - B.3.3.3 The assessment of the competence of the certification body's auditors or audit team shall include the following: - i preparedness for the evaluation - ii audit technique and conformity with the procedures and guidance on auditing - iii knowledge of the certification requirements - iv knowledge of and adherence to the certification body's own documented system and procedures - v knowledge of the industry being audited assessment coverage may be a 5-year cycle for management system certification as detailed in IAF MD 17).
 The programme is subject to review and potential revision following the completion of each annual assessment and any extension to scope.
 The programme will be communicated to the certification body upon creation and subsequent revision.